george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/getting-started.md

 ## Adding a Trigger Zone to Your Level

 1. Open the desired map in your project.
-2. In the **Place Actors** panel, search for `AnimTriggerZoneActor`.
+2. Select an existing actor in your level (or create a new empty Actor).
-3. Drag it into your level.
+3. In the **Details** panel, click **Add Component** → search for `AnimTriggerZoneComponent` and add it.

-🎯 `AnimTriggerZoneActor` includes a preconfigured `UAnimTriggerZoneComponent` ready to use.
+🎯 This component handles all animation triggering logic and can be configured via the Details panel.

 ---